-After the student has committed to go on the Senior Trip (paid \$100.00 deposit), a student must adhere to the following requirements:
+After the student has committed to go on the Senior Trip and paid the initial deposit, a student must adhere to the following requirement.
+A student must adhere to the following requirements:

 - 1. All fees, balances due, library fines, uniforms turned in, etc. must be paid or turned in to the respective party before leaving on the Senior Trip. - 2.
 Cannot accumulate 6 office referrals during the school year. - 3.
 May not have five or more unexcused absences during the school year as of the day of the last deposit. - 4.
 Must not have a Saturday detention scheduled the weekends of the trip. - 5.
 Must not have a school suspension during the trip. - 6.
 Must not have committed any of the following prior to the departure date as reported by proper authorities: